gitext-rs/git-stack/docs/reference.md

 Note:
 - This also performs a fetch of your `stack.push-remote` to prune any removed remotes

+Use case: detect merge and semantic conflicts early

 Why not `git pull --rebase upstream main`?
 - Have to manually select your remote/branch
 - Only updates current branch